-While Supercells’ most popular game is likely Clash of Clans, which I have been playing on and off since early 2013 (ID is #GGQJCU8V if you would like to check out my village) the one I am going to be reviewing today is their most recently released game, Brawl Stars.
+While Supercell’s most popular game is likely Clash of Clans, which I have been playing on and off since 2013, the one I am going to be reviewing today is their most recently released game, Brawl Stars.

-I have been playing Brawl Stars about daily after it’s global release back in December of 2018 (And similarly to Clash of Clans if you want to check out my profile my ID is #RY9U2JRR.)
+I have been playing Brawl Stars about daily after it’s global release back in December of 2018.
 As expected from Supercell, it is free to download but contains in-app purchases.
 However, what sparked my interest in the game the most was a review on the App Store praising the game for it’s “fair” free-to-play progression.
 For those that aren’t aware, free-to-play games usually involve the player earning small amounts of resources through whatever gameplay is present, which is then in turn used to upgrade whatever sorts of things you use in the game, such as increasing the damage output of your character or weapon.
 The rewards are usually small enough to encourage players to spend real money in order to obtain them faster but big enough that players feel they are getting something useful each time they play.

 Wait did I say “match”?
 Once again this game is similar to most of Supercell’s other games in the aspect that the gameplay consists mainly of player-to-player combat.
 From fighting alone in a 10-player battle royale or together in a 3v3, Brawl Stars offers many different ways to battle, all of which last 2 1/2 minutes at the most.
 They have been adding new game modes as time goes on and the ones they already have still don’t feel stale after 2 long years.
 Supercell has always been good at creating games with a ton of replayability value, and it shows.

 Well, I need to stop rambling eventually.
 I’ll close it out like usual with a quick discussion about morality/parental warnings.
 First off, all the brawlers have different themes and a few are themed around occult or magic, including a brawler who throws tarot cards and a shadowy black hole.
 Some of the brawlers use guns but as this game is designed with young children in mind both the guns and magic aspect are very cartoony and toned down.
-The brawler (“Emz”) that occasionally uses the phrase “Oh my God!” if that is concerning to you.
+The brawler “Emz” occasionally takes God’s name in vain.
 Also, the brawler “Jacky” is a potty mouth whose voice lines are always censored out with a drill sound.
 Funny for most people but may be of concern to some parents.
 Finally, since it is a free-to-play game it does contain potentially addictive aspects and microtransactions.
 Try not to let your credit card run too wild.

 All in all, Brawl Stars is a very fun game that has a lot of potential for community building and long-term commitment.
 If you want to get into a game at least somewhat competitively but don’t have a lot of time, Brawl Stars is a good option.
 Same goes if you are looking for a quick casual experience as well.